ResursBank/ResursBank.github.io/_exclude/resurs-checkout-web/updatepaymentreference-notices.md

 # updatePaymentReference notices

-Created by Thomas Tornevall, last modified on 2019-05-10 The rest call updatePaymentReference usually accept updates of references without any further notices except for a HTTP code 200 (success).
+The rest call updatePaymentReference usually accept updates of references without any further notices except for a HTTP code 200 (success).
 However, there's a few ways to handle exceptions at it throws